Terriao/OpenJND/README.md

 > **Pattern-aware** · orientation diversity
 > 🔗 Subproject: <https://github.com/Terriao/OpenJND/tree/main/Wu%20et%20al%20%28TIP%29>

-Contrast alone is a poor predictor of masking strength: two regions with identical contrast can mask very different amounts of distortion depending on whether their local patterns are *regular* (e.g. a brick wall) or *irregular* (e.g. crumpled fabric). **Pattern complexity** is quantified here as the *number of distinct local orientation bins* (L₀ norm of an orientation histogram, with bin width 12°) and combined with luminance contrast in a new spatial-masking estimator.
+Contrast alone is a poor predictor of masking strength: two regions with identical contrast can mask very different amounts of distortion depending on whether their local patterns are *regular* (e.g. a brick wall) or *irregular* (e.g. crumpled fabric). **Pattern complexity** is quantified here as the *number of distinct local orientation bins* (L₀ norm of an orientation histogram, with a 12°-wide bin) sampled over an 8-neighbour ring, and combined with a luminance-contrast transducer through a `max` dominance rule, with edge protection applied to the pattern-masking branch only.
+The final JND merges the luminance-adaptation and visual-masking branches via NAMM.
 Code lives in `Wu et al (TIP)`.

 Behaviour: irregular-pattern regions receive a higher JND budget than regular-pattern regions of the same contrast.
 A natural successor to texture-masking models for high-resolution natural imagery.